raksonibs/rbook/ch2.md

 List of Figures

+2.0 Google Trends for Frameworks
-2.1 Performance Comparison for React and Angular - page 2.2 React vs Angular and Raw - Chrome
+2.1 Performance Comparison for React and Angular - HTML page 2.2 React vs Angular and Raw - Chrome
 2.3 React vs Angular and Raw - Safari
 2.4 React vs Angular and Raw - Firefox